 Task - manual: Works in the same way as a User Task.
-Is used to indicate work that is not computer-aided according to the BPMN standard.
+It is used to indicate work that is not computer-aided according to the BPMN standard.

 Task - script: Can be configured to run scripts.
 Read more in the article Script Components.

-A process is often displayed within a pool, representing organisational boundaries.
+A process is often displayed within a pool, representing organizational boundaries.
 A pool can then be divided into several lanes, representing different functions or roles.